syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/GradientPanelExt-Events.md

 ---
 layout: post
-title: Gradientpanelext Events in Windows Forms GradientPanelExt control | Syncfusion
+title: Gradientpanelext Events in WinForms GradientPanelExt | Syncfusion
 description: Learn about Gradientpanelext Events support in Syncfusion Windows Forms GradientPanelExt control and more details.
 platform: WindowsForms
 control: EditorPackage
 documentation: ug
 ---
-# Gradientpanelext Events in Windows Forms GradientPanelExt
+# Gradient panel next Events in Windows Forms Gradient Panel next

 The GradientPanelExt offers the following unique events, to make it more flexible to work with.